Dust and gas emission from cometary nuclei: the case of comet 67P/Churyumov-Gerasimenko: Introduction

 \section{Introduction}

 The modeling of the dust and gas emissions of cometary nuclei requires linking physical and chemical processes ranging from the formation and release of molecules to the emission of macroscopic particles, driven by solar radiation and gravitational forces.
-Advanced models relating gas emission and subsequent acceleration of dust grains from the surface layer of a comet have been developed over the years (\cite{Zakharov2009,Combi2012}), but the detailed mechanism for dust-jet formation is not well understood \cite{Vincent2015}.
-Space-craft observations starting with the Halley flyby 1986 reveal complex jet/filament structures near the cometary nucleus (\cite{Keller1994}).
-The Rosetta mission (\cite{Schulz2009}) observations cover several months of imaging the activity of comet 67P/Churyumov-Gerasimenko (67P/C-G) and have started to release images captured with its navigation cameras (NAVCAM), revealing dust jets originating from the surface (\cite{RosettaBlog}).
-Compact dust particles originating from 67P/C-G with sizes from $0.03$ to $1$~mm and fluffy dust aggregates (sizes $0.2$ to $2.5$~mm) have been registered with the Grain Impact Analyzer (GIADA) instrument on ESA/Rosetta (\cite{Fulle2015}) and give typical dust velocities in the range of $2$ to $6$~m/s from August~2014 to January~2015 {at the Rosetta distance from the nucleus ($\sim 25-50$~km)}.
+Advanced models relating gas emission and subsequent acceleration of dust grains from the surface layer of a comet have been developed over the years based on dust Monte-Carlo simulation (DMC) techniques \cite{Zakharov2009,Combi2012}.
+Space-craft observations starting with the Halley flyby 1986 reveal complex jet/filament structures near the cometary nucleus \cite{Keller1994}.
+The Rosetta mission \cite{Schulz2009} has followed from close distance (about 50-200~km) the evolution of 67P/C-G over more than 800 days of its orbital period of 2400 days and provides the most comprehensive data set and measurements of the space environment around a comet.
+The multitude of observations and large data sets enters the parametrization and reconstruction of the gas and dust environment, which face various obstacles and uncertainties.
+While the gas measurements have been performed directly at the space-craft position with a high temporal resolution (up to every minute by the Cometary Pressure Sensor (COPS) \cite{Balsiger2007}), other instruments recorded data less frequently and have larger instrumental uncertainties.
+In particular, the direct measurement of the local dust density is affected by charge on the dust and the spacecraft \cite{Fulle2015}.
+The recorded compact dust particles originating from 67P/C-G have sizes ranging from $0.03$ to $1$~mm, while fluffy dust aggregates (sizes $0.2$ to $2.5$~mm) have been registered with the Grain Impact and Dust Analyzer (GIADA) instrument \cite{Fulle2015}.
+The typical dust velocities fall in the range $2$ to $6$~m/s from August~2014 to January~2015 at a distance from the nucleus of $\sim 20$ to $50$~km.

-The collimation of dust particles into jets has been previously linked to surface structures by either introducing isolated areas of cometary activity with respect to gas emission (``spots'') (\cite{Combi2012}), topographical features such as pits and floors of craters (\cite{Keller1994}), or terraced regions (\cite{Farnham2013}).